Soybean: Description

-Like most plants, soybeans grow in distinct morphological stages as they develop from seeds into fully mature plant.
+Like most plants, soybeans grow in distinct morphological stages as they develop from seeds into fully mature plants.

 Germination

 The first stage of growth is germination, a method which first becomes apparent as a seed's radicle emerges.
 This is the first stage of root growth and occurs within the first 48 hours under ideal growing conditions.
 The first photosynthetic structures, the cotyledons, develop from the hypocotyl, the first plant structure to emerge from the soil.
 These cotyledons both act as leaves and as a source of nutrients for the immature plant, providing the seedling nutrition for its first 7 to 10 days.

 Maturation

 The first true leaves develop as a pair of single blades.
 Subsequent to this first pair, mature nodes form compound leaves with three blades.
 Mature trifoliolate leaves, having three to four leaflets per leaf, are often between 6 and 15 cm long and 2 and 7 cm broad.
 Under ideal conditions, stem growth continues, producing new nodes every four days.
 Before flowering, roots can grow 2 cm per day.
 If rhizobia are present, root nodulation begins by the time the third node appears.
 Nodulation typically continues for 8 weeks before the symbiotic infection process stabilizes.
 The final characteristics of a soybean plant are variable, with factors such as genetics, soil quality, and climate affecting its form; however, fully mature soybean plants are generally between 50 and 125 cm in height and have rooting depths between 75 and 150 cm.